nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `t sort c/description` sorts all the tasks in the task list by task description

-### Adding the tag to the task
+### Adding a tag to a task
 Tags the priority status and the deadline to complete task

 Format: `t tagadd INDEX [p/PRIORITY_STATUS]* [dl/DEADLINE]*`
 * A task can be tagged with either the priority status, the deadline or both
 * The task is tagged at the specified `INDEX`.
 * `INDEX` refers to the index number shown on the displayed task list.
-* The index must be a positive number 1, 2, 3, …​
+* `INDEX` must be a positive number 1, 2, 3, …​
-* If the index is non-positive or greater than the number of tasks in the list, an error message will be displayed.
+* If `INDEX` is non-positive or greater than the number of tasks in the list, an error message will be displayed.
 * `PRIORITY STATUS` must be one of three priorities("high", "medium", "low")
 * `DEADLINE` must be in the format `DD-MM-YYYY`